Skip to main content

 After completing the audit, validate the results, identify root causes, and propose solutions.
 Finally, communicate the results to the contract owner and key stakeholders, ensuring they are informed of the findings and recommended actions.

 Once a third-party relationship is established, continuous monitoring is essential to manage evolving risks.
-Internal audit can play a vital role in developing and implementing monitoring frameworks that track third-party performance, compliance, and risk exposure.
-Regular audits and reviews can provide senior management with timely risk intelligence, enabling informed decision-making and ensuring that effective internal controls are in place.
+Internal audit can play a vital role in developing and implementing monitoring frameworks that track third-party performance, compliance and risk exposure.
+Regular audits and reviews can provide senior management with timely risk intelligence.
+This enables informed decision-making and ensures that effective internal controls are in place.

-Internal audit of third-party risk management becomes more effective when auditors and risk managers collaborate and share information, leveraging each other’s abilities and tools.
-By working closely with risk, compliance, and other departments, internal auditors can ensure that third-party governance policies and procedures are consistently applied across the bank or credit union.
+Internal audit of third-party risk management becomes more effective when auditors and risk managers collaborate and share information.
+This allows both to leverage each other’s abilities and tools.
+By working closely with risk, compliance and other departments, internal auditors can ensure that third-party governance policies and procedures are consistently applied across the bank or credit union.

 By integrating third-party risk assessments with audit plans, both auditors and risk management teams can eliminate redundancies in the risk evaluation processes.
-This approach also helps standardize the risk language used and offers management teams and boards a comprehensive view of the financial institution’s third-party risk profile.
+This approach also helps standardize the risk language used.
+It offers management teams and boards a comprehensive view of the financial institution’s third-party risk profile.
 This collaboration integrates TPRM into the overall risk management strategy, enhancing the institution’s ability to manage third-party risks.

 To effectively manage third-party risks, financial institutions should establish a comprehensive TPRM framework.
-TPRM necessitates a framework that holds the board of directors and senior management accountable, requiring them to adjust the principles based on the size, scope, and criticality of the products or services provided by third parties.
+TPRM necessitates a framework that holds the board of directors and senior management accountable.
+It requires them to adjust the principles based on the size, scope and criticality of the products or services provided by third parties.
 This framework should be consistently applied across the institution and integrated into its operational, risk, and compliance management activities.
 As discussed, key components of a robust TPRM framework include:

 • Defining and Inventorying Third-Party Vendors: Internal audit can assist in identifying and inventorying all third-party relationships, categorizing them by risk level and criticality.